Safeguarding & Behaviour Policies, & Code of Conduct

 Every safeguarding concern will be different, but they will all go through the following four steps:

-Stage 1: Initial assessment
+Stage 1: Initial assessment (DSL Review)

-Stage 2: Ongoing actions
+Stage 2: Review Consultation

-Stage 3: Closure
+Stage 3: Actions/Response

-Stage 4: Final report.
+Stage 4: Final report &/or Closure.

 Safeguarding Concern Report Form (SCR)